21 July 2005 London attempted bombings: Explosion on a double-decker bus

-The vehicle involved was Stagecoach London Dennis Trident 2 (17762, LX03 BUU), identical in type to the bus destroyed on 7/7, and based at the same depot; Stratford (SD).
+The vehicle involved was a Dennis Trident 2 operated by Stagecoach London.

 Early suspicion of chemical attacks

 It was reported that one of the 7 July suspects, Jamal (Germaine) Lindsay, had bought £900 worth of perfumes immediately before the bombings, possibly to disguise the acrid smell of the decomposing explosives.
 Some witnesses reported seeing a white powder: TATP is a white crystalline powder.
-An eyewitness mentioned that as one of the explosions occurred there was a "smell of vinegar" which could be attributed to combustion byproducts of the explosive TATP.
+An eyewitness mentioned that as one of the explosions occurred there was a "smell of vinegar" which could be attributed to combustion by-products of the explosive TATP.

 Subsequent incidents

 University College Hospital (UCH)

-University College Hospital, near Warren Street, was cordoned off at 14:30 BST, reportedly by armed police.
+University College Hospital, near Warren Street, was cordoned off at 14:30, reportedly by armed police.
 Eyewitnesses reported seeing three armed police officers entering the building.

 Both CNN and The Times reported that the armed police at University College Hospital were pursuing a suspected bomber who fled into the building following a chase on foot down Tottenham Court Road.
 Witnesses reported shots being fired as the man led police on the chase from Warren Street Underground station.
 Police say the "gunshots" may have actually been detonators going off.